Get a Black Magic Probe¶

 If you don’t have one already, you’ll need to get a Black Magic Probe.

 Connecting to your computer¶

-Connect the Black Magic Probe to your computer’s USB port with mini USB cable.
-When connected via USB, the Black Magic probe will enumerate as a CDC-ACM device which the OS should present as a tty device or serial port.
+Connect the Black Magic Probe to your computer’s USB port.
+When connected via USB, the Black Magic Probe will enumerate as a CDC-ACM device which the OS should present as a tty device or serial port.

 On Linux you can check the kernel log to find the device that was allocated:

 user@host ~ $ dmesg usb 1-1.1: new full-speed USB device number 58 using ehci-pci usb 1-1.1: New USB device found, idVendor=1d50, idProduct=6018 usb 1-1.1: New USB device strings: Mfr=1, Product=2, SerialNumber=3 usb 1-1.1: Product: Black Magic Probe usb 1-1.1: Manufacturer: Black Sphere Technologies usb 1-1.1: SerialNumber: DDE6C7C4 cdc_acm 1-1.1:1.0: This device cannot do calls on its own.
 It is not a modem. cdc_acm 1-1.1:1.0: ttyACM0: USB ACM device cdc_acm 1-1.1:1.2: This device cannot do calls on its own.
 It is not a modem. cdc_acm 1-1.1:1.2: ttyACM1: USB ACM device